Jadeveon Clowney could barely lift his leg by end of 49ers game; could still return Monday vs. Vikings

 And to hear Clowney tell it, by the end of the game he was basically working with just one healthy leg.

-Clowney missed last Sunday’s win over the Eagles with what the team is calling a core muscle injury, that it also characterized last week as a hip injury.
+Clowney missed the victory last Sunday over the Eagles with what the team is calling a core muscle injury, that it also characterized last week as a hip injury.
 Clowney spent last Friday being examined in Philadelphia by noted sports hernia specialist Dr. William Meyers and received treatment that resulted in him not being able to play against the Eagles.

-Clowney said the issue arose gradually during the win over the 49ers.
+Clowney said the issue arose gradually during the victory over the 49ers.

 “I don’t think it was one play that I could remember,” Clowney said before practice Friday.
 “Just think it was overall just going through the whole game and by the end of the game my leg was hard for me to lift it up. … I knew something was wrong after the game.
 I just told them I was going to finish this game and see what happens after I was done.”